thomasloux/hackathon-pscc/README.md

 - Patch based processing (monai-sliding.py)
 You can directly run the code using python or use the bash script (run.sh) to run the code on SLURM.

+You can use monai-sliding.py with the weigths from ./cleanSlidingWindowCorrected/checkpoint144epochs.pt

+## Inference

+You can use video/make_visualization.py to make a video of the 3D scans, real mask and predicted mask.
+It uses the model to predict the mask, demonstrating the inference pipeline.